PM Lee will nominate Tan Chuan-Jin as Speaker, Desmond Lee to be Minister at MSF

 In a Facebook post on Tuesday, PM Lee said it was not easy to find a suitable replacement for Mdm Halimah.

-"While Chuan-Jin stood out as the best choice, it was a very difficult decision to nominate him, as it meant losing an effective and activist minister at MSF Singapore," he wrote.
+"While Chuan-Jin stood out as the best choice, it was a very difficult decision to nominate him, as it meant losing an effective and activist minister at MSF," he wrote.

+PM Lee noted that Mr Tan, having held positions at MSF, the Ministry of Manpower and Ministry of National Development, "has built up good links with a diverse range of NGOs, VWOs and interest groups."

+As Speaker, he will have to preside over Parliamentary debates and ensure fair and full discussion of national issues.
+"Chuan-Jin has the temperament and personality for this role," PM Lee added.

 "Chuan-Jin remains an important member of my team, though in a different role.
 I have asked him to maintain his interest in environmental and social issues, and his concern for the needy and disadvantaged."